Speaker Guidelines: Business Change and Transformation Conference Europe

 The call for speakers for the virtual Business Change and Transformation Conference Europe, which will be held on 17-19 May 2021, is now open.
 This unique and multidisciplinary conference is for anyone working in business change and transformation roles; from COO to Project Manager, from finance to business analysis.
 The conference enables people to to share ideas and experiences, exploring how organisations turn great ideas into beneficial business outcomes.
 The conference programme will encompass how business change professionals enable the delivery of effective solutions to the opportunities and challenges that organisations and individuals face, in today’s high-paced world of almost infinite possibilities.

 Speaker Benefits Include:

-- Receive a registration discount for your colleagues
+- Gain registration discounts for your colleagues

 - Create new business opportunities for yourself and your organisation

 We require presentations about your experiences in enabling organisational success through Business Change and Transformation.
 We are looking for speakers who can share their stories, stimulate the audience’s imagination, and offer practical answers to real-life challenges.
 Which approaches, techniques and tools have proved to be most useful or which ones did not deliver?

 Experience has shown us that delegates have expressed a preference for how-to topics and case studies rather than theoretical or abstract topics.
 We would particularly like practitioners with interesting experiences to share including success stories, lessons learnt, challenges that have been overcome, pitfalls to avoid.
 If you are from a software company, service provider or consulting firm, please include a speaker who represents one of your client organisations.
 We value your industry expertise.
 However, delegates want to hear about the experiences of those impacted by business changes.

 Delegates also like to hear from industry experts who can provide fresh insights, current trends, management advice and discussions of future directions.